Team Size: 5

 Admittedly, the platform we attempted to use, Kinect, to provide the motion detection for the design, proved to be very limited, so in our final reports, we explained potential alternatives to be used.

-Our team website, of which I was in charge of blogposting for, can be viewed here.
+Lastly, I was in charge of blogposting for our team website, which can be viewed here.